Written by Osvaldo Cabezas

 Nowadays, the Chilean Fintech market faces several challenges, such as the absence of venture capital investments, lack of collaboration with the traditional financial industry, and the lack of laws or regulations for the sector.
 In this blog, we shall approach this last item.

 Are there any current supervision/regulations on Fintech Companies?

 The answer depends on the solution being offered.
 If the Fintech Company develops a business which has sectorial regulations (such as banking), it will have to comply with the proper rules or guidelines for those activities.

 Now, interesting enough, recent surveys to Chilean Fintech companies has shown that most of them do not need to comply with specific regulations on a day-to-day basis.
 With that being said, having proper guidance is an important step for Fintech companies to understand their responsbilities.
 A legal advisor will review the solution being provided and then make recommendations based on the sectorial regulations that may be relevant.

 The good news for Fintech companies is that the Chilean financial authority, Commission for the Financial Market (hereinafter “CMF”), has been closely following the rise of the Fintech Sector in the world.
-Therefore, they are aware of the special flexibility that Fintech companies needs in order to properly develop this niche market.
+Therefore, they are aware of the special flexibility that Fintech companies need in order to properly develop this niche market.

-Reviewing CMF’s presentations and papers, it is clear that the financial authority no has intentions of constraining the market.
+Reviewing CMF’s presentations and papers, it is clear that the financial authority has no intentions of constraining the market.
 For example, CMF stated that they are not entitled to supervise the activities of cryptocurrency companies.
-In our opinion, these insights are very positive for the future growth of the Fintech Market as they clearly understand the importance of the industry and the flexibility that will be needed.
+In our opinion, these insights are very positive for the future growth of the Fintech Market as CMF clearly understand the importance of the industry and the flexibility that will be needed.

 Taxation of Fintech companies?